Operation Condor: History

 Based on the governments' perception of threats, officially the targets were armed groups (such as the MIR, the Montoneros or the ERP, the Tupamaros, etc.), but the governments broadened their attacks against all kinds of political opponents, including their families and others, as reported by the Valech Commission.
 The Argentine "Dirty War", for example, which resulted in approximately 30,000 victims according to most estimates, kidnapped, tortured and killed many trade-unionists, relatives of activists, social activists such as founders of the Mothers of the Plaza de Mayo, nuns, university professors, etc.

 From 1976 onwards, the Chilean DINA and its Argentine counterpart, SIDE, were the operation's front-line troops.
-The infamous "death flights," theorized in Argentina by Luis María Mendía – and previously used during the Algerian War (1954–62) by French forces;— were widely used.
+The infamous "death flights", theorized in Argentina by Luis María Mendía – and previously used during the Algerian War (1954–1962) by French forces – were widely used.
 Government forces took victims by plane or helicopter out to sea, dropping them to their deaths in planned disappearances.
 It was said that from this military bombardment that OPR-33 infrastructure located in Argentina was destroyed.
 In May 1976, members of Plan Condor met in Santiago, Chile, at which the participating countries discussed "long-range cooperation... [that] went well beyond information exchange" and were given code names.
-In July, the CIA gathered intelligence that members of Plan Condor had the intention of striking "against leaders of indigenous terrorist groups residing abroad."
+In July, the CIA gathered intelligence that members of Plan Condor had the intention of striking "against leaders of indigenous terrorist groups residing abroad".

+In June 1976, U.S. Secretary of State Henry Kissinger received a Briefing Memorandum from the State Department's Bureau of Intelligence and Research.
+The briefing concluded that evidence supported Argentina's state security forces taking part in extrajudicial killings.
+However, there was not sufficient evidence to show that other South American governments (Brazil, Bolivia, Chile, Paraguay and Uruguay) were running a targeted assassination program.
+"There is no evidence to support a contention that Southern Cone governments are cooperating in some sort of international "Murder Inc." aimed at leftist political exiles resident in one of their countries".
+However, in Argentina, "assassinations are the work of right-wingers, some of whom are security personnel.
+Argentine President Videla probably does not condone or encourage what is happening, but neither does he appear capable of stopping it".